16 Top-Rated Beaches in Bali

 More Related Articles on PlanetWare.com

 Resorts in Bali: Independent travelers often look to book hotels but families will be better off finding a nice resort to relax and enjoy some time around a pool and the beach.
 For ideas to begin planning your stay, see our guide to the Best Family Resorts in Bali.
-From your resort you can do excursion to some of the top attractions in Bali.
+From your resort you can sign up for an excursion to some of the top attractions in Bali.